Laura Branigan: 1981–1990: Mainstream success

-Branigan's nine-track debut album, Branigan, was released in March 1982.
-The first single from the album was "All Night with Me", which reached No. 69 on the Billboard charts in early 1982.
-"Gloria", an Italian love song recorded in 1979 by Umberto Tozzi and successful in several European countries, was released as the album's second single.
-U.S. radio stations were initially unreceptive to "Gloria", but after it was embraced by dance clubs it eventually won them over, becoming one of the biggest hits of the 1980s.
-The album went gold, and the single was eventually certified platinum (sales of more than two million U.S. copies).
-Branigan's performance of "Gloria" was nominated for a Grammy Award for Best Female Pop Vocal Performance alongside Linda Ronstadt, Olivia Newton-John, Juice Newton and that year's winner, Melissa Manchester, becoming her only solo nomination.
+Branigan's nine-track debut album, Branigan, came out in 1982.
+The first single, "All Night with Me", reached No. 69 on the Billboard charts.
+"Gloria", recorded in 1979 by Umberto Tozzi and a hit in Europe, was the second single.
+Pop radio was initially unreceptive, but it eventually became one of the biggest hits of the 1980s.
+The album sold gold, and the single sold platinum (sales of more than two million U.S. copies).
+Branigan was nominated for a Grammy Award for Best Female Pop Vocal Performance alongside Linda Ronstadt, Olivia Newton-John, Juice Newton, and that year's winner, Melissa Manchester.

-In the spring of 1983, Branigan released her second album: Branigan 2.
-Her vocals propelled her English-language version of the French song "Solitaire" toward the top of the U.S. charts.
-The original "Solitaire" was written and recorded in 1981 by French singer-songwriter Martine Clemenceau.
-Two songs included on the album began the careers for two then-unknowns: the English translation of "Solitaire" was the first major hit for songwriter Diane Warren, while the ballad "How Am I Supposed to Live Without You" was the first major hit for its co-writer, Michael Bolton.
-Branigan's version reached No. 12 on the hot 100 and spent three weeks at No. 1 on the Billboard adult contemporary chart.
+Branigan 2 was released in 1983, with her English-language version of "Solitaire", originally written and recorded by Martine Clemenceau, hitting the US top 10.
+The English translation of "Solitaire" was the first major hit for Diane Warren, and "How Am I Supposed to Live Without You" was the first major hit for its co-writer, Michael Bolton.

-During the height of her career, Branigan also made acting appearances, first in 1981 in An American Girl in Berlin for West German television, and then after the success of "Gloria", guest appearances on American television series such as CHiPs ("Fox Trap", season 6, episode 16, in which she played Sarah, lead singer of the female rock band Cadillac Foxes), Automan ("Murder MTV", season 1, episode 9) and Knight Rider.
-She would later appear in independent films including Mugsy's Girls (aka Delta Pi, 1985) with Oscar-winner Ruth Gordon, and the Australian film Backstage.
-She sang on major national television and radio campaigns for products including Dr Pepper, Coca-Cola and Chrysler, which sponsored her 1985–1986 "Hold Me" tour.